 Marketing and creating a buzz around your product or service launch

 Apple is a brand that most people associate with high-profile launches and eagerly-anticipated new gizmos and gadgets.
-As a small business owner, you might not have the budget or the reach of Apple, but you can take inspiration from the way multinational corporations generate a buzz around new products and services.
+As a small business owner, you might not have the budget or the reach of Apple.
+But, you can take inspiration from the way multinational corporations generate a buzz around new products and services.

 In the months and weeks leading up to the launch, drum up interest, create a buzz, and get people talking.
-There are multiple ways you can generate hype around a new product, and it’s essential to use the findings of test marketing and market research to refine and tailor your pre-launch marketing strategy.
+There are multiple ways you can generate hype around a new product.
+It’s essential to use the findings of test marketing and market research to refine and tailor your pre-launch marketing strategy.

 Match marketing techniques and choose channels and platforms based on your ideal customer and their preferences in terms of communication and interaction.
-If you’re targeting a young audience, and surveys and social media polls have shown that most people prefer to learn about new products via email or social platforms, focus on these channels.
+If you’re targeting a young audience, surveys and social media polls have shown that most people prefer to learn about new products via email or social platforms, so focus on these channels.

 If you’re looking to spread the word and build anticipation, here are some ideas to consider:

-- Make sure your website is primed and ready and then start creating and sharing optimised content, for example, blogs and video clips.
+Make sure your website is primed and ready and then start creating and sharing optimised content, for example, blogs and video clips.
 Inform your audience about the new products and services, answer questions, and use captivating titles and tags to leave prospective buyers wanting more.

-- Set up social accounts, invite people to like your pages and share posts, and build a following.
+Set up social accounts, invite people to like your pages and share posts, and build a following.
 Offer incentives in the run-up to the launch to encourage people to subscribe to emails and place pre-orders.

-- Focus on creating content that highlights how the product or service will impact the buyer.
+Focus on creating content that highlights how the product or service will impact the buyer.
 You want to try and persuade the customer that buying into your brand will benefit them and impact their life in a positive manner.

-- Build relationships with bloggers, reporters, and other businesses that are likely to be interested in your product.
+Build relationships with bloggers, reporters, and other businesses that are likely to be interested in your product.

-- Be original: if you’re contacting buyers from a department store, for example, bear in mind that they might receive hundreds of requests from budding entrepreneurs every month.
+Be original.
+If you’re contacting buyers from a department store, for example, bear in mind that they might receive hundreds of requests from budding entrepreneurs every month.
 Make sure your product and your pitch stand out.

-- Showcase your brand: you don’t just want people to get excited about a new product or a service.
+Showcase your brand.
+You don’t just want people to get excited about a new product or a service.
 You want them to build a relationship with your business and encourage them to find out all about who you are and how you can benefit them.

-- Elevate your launch: you may not have millions of pounds to spend on a launch, but that doesn’t mean that you can’t make a splash.
+Elevate your launch.
+You may not have millions of pounds to spend on a launch, but that doesn’t mean that you can’t make a splash.
 Turning your launch into an event is a great idea, regardless of whether you’re selling a product in a physical store or you have an online business.